htcf/docs/docs/software.md

 [Spack](https://spack.readthedocs.io) is a package management tool designed to support multiple versions and configurations of software on a wide variety of platforms and environments.

-**Please NOTE:**
+!!!
+Note
     Installation of software on the login node is unsupported.
 Please build/install software from an interactive job.

 #### Tutorial